atrocore/atrocore/docs/08.security/01.microsoft-defender/index.md

 ## Scheduled Scans ##

-Scheduled scanning is often treated as optional.
-With the exclusion list above it is closer to mandatory, because `vendor/` is excluded from real-time protection and a compromised Composer package is therefore no longer intercepted on access.
-A periodic scan is the only remaining control covering supply chain risk.
+Scheduled scanning completes the configuration.
+Real-time protection covers everything outside the exclusion list; scheduled scans cover the excluded directories as well, so nothing on the server is left permanently unexamined.
+Excluding a directory then becomes a decision about *when* it is inspected rather than *whether* it is inspected at all.

 There is also a platform difference that surprises administrators coming from Windows: **Defender on Linux ships no scan scheduler**.
 Nothing runs periodically unless you arrange it, so a freshly onboarded Linux server is never scanned on a schedule until cron is configured.

 Detections are reported to the portal regardless of what triggers a scan, so cron is sufficient and no integration work is required for alerting.

+> **Exclusions apply to scans as well.** By default `mdatp scan` skips every excluded path — a scan of an excluded directory reports `0 file(s) scanned`.
+The `--ignore-exclusions` flag overrides this and is what makes the excluded directories reachable by scheduled scanning.
+Without it, an excluded path is never inspected by any mechanism.

 Create `/etc/cron.d/mdatp-scan`:

 ```
 # Microsoft Defender for Endpoint - scheduled scans
 # MDE on Linux has no built-in scan scheduler, so scans are driven by cron.
+# --ignore-exclusions is required: without it a scan skips every excluded path.
 SHELL=/bin/bash
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-# Daily 04:00 - scan the application directory
+# Daily 04:00 - application directory, including paths excluded from real-time protection
-0 4 * * * root /usr/bin/mdatp scan custom --path /var/www/atrocore >> /var/log/mdatp-scan.log 2>&1
+0 4 * * * root /usr/bin/mdatp scan custom --path /var/www/atrocore --ignore-exclusions >> /var/log/mdatp-scan.log 2>&1

 # Weekly, Sunday 03:00 - full system scan
 0 3 * * 0 root /usr/bin/mdatp scan full >> /var/log/mdatp-scan.log 2>&1
 ```

 The two tiers answer different questions.
-The daily project scan covers freshly imported content and recently updated dependencies, while the weekly full scan covers everything the exclusion list omits, such as temporary directories, home directories and anything dropped outside the application tree.
+The daily scan covers the application tree in full, including `vendor/`, `backups/` and every other excluded directory inside it, which is what closes the supply chain gap created by excluding dependencies from real-time protection.
+The weekly full scan covers the rest of the host — temporary directories, home directories and anything dropped outside the application tree.

+Note that `mdatp scan full` does not accept `--ignore-exclusions`; it ignores unrecognised arguments and starts scanning regardless.
+The weekly scan therefore honours exclusions, and coverage of excluded paths comes from the daily `scan custom` run.
+If an excluded path lies outside the application tree, add a separate cron entry for it.
+Database storage is the deliberate exception: scanning live database files is not advisable, so `/var/lib/postgresql` stays excluded from both mechanisms.

 Add log rotation, because the log grows indefinitely otherwise.
 Create `/etc/logrotate.d/mdatp-scan`: